Abifatah-kedir/Static-Node.js-Express-Site/README.md

 * Pug templates

 ## Project Features:
-> Used HTML, CSS, Node.js and Express and the popular programming language JavaScript to create a portfolio site to show off the projects I have built so far.
+> Used HTML, CSS, Node.js, Express, Pug templates and the popular programming language JavaScript to create a portfolio site to show off the projects I have built so far.

 > View life Live Site https://abifatah-kedir.github.io/Interactive-PhotoGallery/?#